Cinephile by heart, techie/computer geek by necessity. I write about both topics.

 Horror films aren’t new.
-They are as old as the media itself.
-Through the years, countless of horror films have been made; some successful, others not so much.
-From early silents like Nosferatu to recent outings like The Conjuring.
-But one common trait of a horror film is how they play on our fears to elicit a response.
+They are as old as the medium itself.
+Through the years, countless horror films have been made; some successful, others not so much: from early silents like Nosferatu to recent outings like The Conjuring.
+But one common trait of horror films is how they play on our fears to elicit a response.
 Whether it’s fear of death, pain, disaster, or anything unknown to us, horror films put it upfront to scare us.

 Release Date: December 26, 1973